• Skip to main content

 Notes

-The fish may need to be fried in 2 batches so that the pan isn’t crowded.
+• The fish may need to be fried in 2 batches so that the pan isn't crowded.
+Crowding will lower the temperature of the oil.

 Nutrition